zzxwill/oss/intl.en-US/SDK Reference/Node. js/FAQ.md

 ```

-## How to upload files to a specified directory { .section}
+## How to upload a file to a specified directory { .section}

-You only need to add the prefix of the specified directory to the name of the object to be uploaded, see: [Comparison of OSS and file system](../../../../../reseller.en-US/Developer Guide/Basic concepts.md#).
+You only need to add the prefix of the directory to the name of the object that you want to upload.
+For more information, see: [Comparison of OSS and file system](../../../../../reseller.en-US/Developer Guide/Basic concepts.md#).

 ```
 let OSS = require('ali-oss')